juusujanar/cloudflare-ddns/README.md

 [Docker must have IPv6 connectivity](https://docs.docker.com/config/daemon/ipv6/).
 Do take note IPv6 address might be different for the container and the service you want to access.

-App is built using Golang 1.13 and final Docker container is based on Scratch.
+App is built using Golang 1.13 and final Docker container is based on `scratch`.
+Starting from version 2.0, images are also available for arm64 and arm/v7 (all under same tag) in addition to the usual amd64.

 Latest image (janarj/cloudflare-ddns:latest) may contain unstable versions.
 Use versioned image tags for stable releases (janarj/cloudflare-ddns:2.0)